enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/misc.md

 <|trick@trickster:templates|trick-id=trickster:weight|>

-Returns the weight of the given fragment.
+Returns a number from zero to one indicating how close the given fragment is to being overweight.